 Could a Medicine Originally Used as Dog Dewormer Hold Potential as an Alternative Cancer Treatment?

-Fenbendazole (brand names Panacur C ®, Safe-Guard ®) is a veterinary medication introduced in 1974.
+Fenbendazole (brand names Panacur C ®, Safe-Guard ®) is a veterinary medication approved for animals 1983.
 Worldwide, veterinarians commonly use fenbendazole, FBZ, to treat a variety of parasites in animals, such as tapeworms, hookworms, roundworms, lungworms, and whipworms.
 Fenbendazole has been known to have a high safety margin for animal use as it is tolerated well, has low side effects, and has a low degree of toxicity.

 In recent years, the field of alternative cancer care has started looking towards Fenbendazole as a “repurposed medication”.